ADV TRIBE Explorer Series

 - Guided ride concludes at Kalu Balu Dhaba, Wanjale.
 All riders disperse independently from Kalu Balu Dhaba onward.
 Onward travel to Mumbai, Pune, or other destinations is at each rider's own arrangement.

 - No overnight on Day 3.
-Departure from Umbartha Resort after breakfast.
+Departure from Shantivan Resort, Naneghat after breakfast.

 What Is Included, What Is Not